Patient Insight

 There were many other areas we covered during the discovery and delivery phase such as making the app more accessible and responsive, adding more details on hover and on click, zooming in/out action, normative ranges, improving the data visualization, and many others.
 But for the purpose of presentation, I am going to only focus on the first two problems we tackled.

-Charts & Real Estate
+Charts & Summary

-Cohort Filters
+Filters

-We came up with the idea of adding a button to match the filters based on the patient’s characteristic.
+Adding a button to match the filters based on the patient’s characteristic.
 So by only one click, users could pre-populate the filters and compare their patients with their cohort.

 The Result